 Great Spotted Woodpecker

-A good week, really birdwise, but gutted.
-I missed the least bittern, and we were only birding five minutes away from the male Siberian thrush when it was found, which was suppressed 🤬 until it went dark and news was put out!
+A good week, really birdwise, but I was gutted I missed the Least Bittern, and we were only birding five minutes away from the male Siberian Thrush when it was found, which was suppressed 🤬 until it went dark and news was put out!